 - Karl Brumback

-The Student Career Services Committee will focus on assisting graduating Carolina students in entering the workforce.
+The Student Career Services Committee focuses on assisting Carolina students as they consider entering the workforce.
 These committee members arrange sessions that allow BOV volunteers to use their backgrounds as professionals to help students who sign up to talk with them.
 Board of Visitors members hold office hours at University Career Services in sessions called F2F: Networking Sit-Downs with Successful UNC Professionals.

 - Malcolm Logan

 - Michael Stutts

 Membership Involvement has the goal of making sure the Board is fulfilling its charge from the University's Board of Trustees to assist the Board of Trustees and Chancellor in activities that help advance the University.
 The focus is on how the Board of Visitors can improve membership satisfaction and the BOV's service to the University.

 - Bettie Kay Raybon McKaig, Chair

 The Marketing Communications Committee members discuss and advise University Communications and Public Affairs on a host of issues related to Carolina.
 Also, members serve as an ongoing reference to the University, using their expertise in the field.

 - Doug Rothwell